donn/nl2bench/Readme.md

 # Verilog Netlist to Bench Converter

 This projects converts a subset of the Verilog language commonly used for Netlists to the Bench format popular with DFT utilities.

 The following assumptions are made about the netlist:

-* It is flat - one module in the one file has everything
+* It is a flat netlist - one module in the one file has everything, with no parameters.
 * It is combinational- registers have been cut away and made into inputs
     * Same goes for macros.
+* The ports are declared first in the header, bare, then ranges and polarities are defined out-of-line.
-* There is no tri-state logic in the function
+* There is no tri-state logic in the netlist.

-It takes a netlist in combination with the lib files to determine a cell's function.
+It takes a netlist in combination with lib files.
+The latter are used to determine cells' functions.

 # License